4-Day Trek on the Camino Real

 Day 01 | Excursion to the Camino Real

-In the morning your hiking guide picks you up at your hotel.
-A day in the rainforest is an extraordinary experience: you can enjoy the wonderful evening and morning atmosphere, bathe in the river, and truly switch off from the bustle of the city and modern life.
+Your hiking guide picks you up at your hotel in the morning.
+A day in the rainforest is an extraordinary thing: you soak up the wonderful evening and morning light, swim in the river, and truly switch off from the rush of the city and modern life.

-Today and tomorrow you explore the Camino Real, the predecessor of the Panama Canal and the gold route of the Spanish conquistadors between the Pacific and the Atlantic.
-In the morning you hike for about two hours along the Camino Real.
-The trail leads through hilly terrain, and along the way you learn more about the history of this route: the Spanish conquistadors, the mule caravans, Francis Drake and other pirates, and you repeatedly come across well-preserved colonial cobblestones of the Camino Real.
+Today and tomorrow you explore the Camino Real, the predecessor of the Panama Canal and the gold route the Spanish conquistadors used between the Pacific and the Atlantic.
+This morning you hike about two hours along it.
+The trail runs through hilly terrain, and as you go you learn more about its history: the Spanish conquistadors, the mule caravans, Francis Drake and other pirates.
+Again and again you come across well-preserved colonial cobblestones of the Camino Real.

-You then reach the village of Quebrada Ancha, where you enjoy a delicious lunch and get to know the way of life and culture of the Panamanian campesinos.
-The village has actively contributed to the research work on the Camino Real and has made part of the Camino Real accessible again.
-With your visit you support a village project to build sustainable tourism.
+You then reach the village of Quebrada Ancha, where you tuck into a delicious lunch and get to know the life and culture of the Panamanian campesinos.
+The village played an active part in the research on the Camino Real and helped reopen a stretch of it.
+Your visit supports a village project to build sustainable tourism.
 [3 km, 80 m ↑, 80 m ↓, walking time approx. 2 hrs].
 The hike can be adapted to your fitness level.

 Overnight in a tent in the village of Quebrada Ancha.
-(For those who prefer a hotel, transport to a hotel and an overnight stay can be arranged.)
+(If you’d rather stay in a hotel, we can arrange transport and an overnight stay.)
 B/L/D

 Day 02 | Hike along the Camino Real

-Today you continue to follow the original course of the legendary Camino Real, which was rediscovered by the Austrian Christian Strassnig over many years of research.
+Today you keep following the original course of the legendary Camino Real, which the Austrian Christian Strassnig rediscovered over many years of research.

-First you head uphill for about an hour to the crest of a ridge, where you follow the route of the Camino Real.
-From the ridge you enjoy a magnificent panoramic view of the Chagres National Park.
-Soon after, you reach a well-preserved section of the Camino Real.
-You take a break at a small campesino hut.
-Continuing along the ridge, you then head downhill and, following the Mauro River, reach the village of Santa Librada, which also helped reopen the route.
-In Santa Librada you have lunch.
-Afterwards you drive back to Panama City.
+You start with about an hour uphill to the crest of a ridge, where you pick up the route of the Camino Real and take in a magnificent panorama over Chagres National Park.
+Soon after, you reach a well-preserved section of the trail and pause at a small campesino hut.
+Carrying on along the ridge, you head downhill and follow the Mauro River to the village of Santa Librada, which also helped reopen the route.
+You have lunch in Santa Librada, then drive back to Panama City.

-Alternatively, on this day you can learn about agriculture in the tropics: on a walk with a small-scale farmer we get to know a wide variety of tropical plants, including coffee, and at the end of the hike there is a coffee tasting.
-A hike to a nearby waterfall is also possible (2 hours).
+This day also has an alternative: a look at farming in the tropics.
+On a walk with a smallholder we meet all sorts of tropical plants, coffee included, and the hike ends with a coffee tasting.
+A walk to a nearby waterfall is possible too (2 hours).

 [↑ 250 m, ↓ 150 m, 11 km, walking time 5-6 hrs]